Mouth-blown bottles portion

 C. Finish that does not fit either of these categories or you do not know?

 Unless familiar with these terms, a user must view the descriptions below for both A & B to properly differentiate those finishing methods from each other in order answer Question #5.

 A. "True" Applied Finish - This finish is most accurately called an applied finish but is also referred to as an applied lip.
 The picture to the left shows a bottle with a distinct applied finish.
-This finish results from the separate application of hot glass to the unfinished bottle at the point where the bottle was removed from the blowpipe, i.e., the neck.
+This finish results from the separate application of a measured quantity of hot glass at the point where the bottle was removed from the blowpipe, i.e., the upper, unfinished neck.
 After glass application, most applied finishes were also tooled to shape.
 Click on Bottle Finishes & Closures page to view the portion of that page which covers this subject in depth.

 Many collectors and archaeologists inaccurately use the term "applied lip" to refer to

-any finish on a mouth-blown ( non machine-made) bottle where the side mold seam does not
+any formed finish on a mouth-blown (non machine-made) bottle where the side mold seam terminates

-"applied finish" to refer only to a separately
+"applied finish" to refer only to a finish formed/made of separately

 Diagnostic characteristics of an applied finish include several or all of the following: